The Honeyfield Fountain is located in Regina Place (once known as "The Esplanade") which now forms part of the coastal walkway.

-In 2006 it was temporarily dismantled and conserved, before being reinstalled in 2007.
+In 2006 it was temporarily dismantled and conserved, before being reinstalled in time for its centenary in 2007.

 In the early hours of 27 April 2013 a stolen Honda City, driven by a 15-year-old youth, crashed through the fence at the end of Dawson Street almost completely destroying the Honeyfield Fountain.